+commercial interests.
 There is an overriding public interest against disclosure.
-83. Clause 17.14(a)(ii) (Disputes Regarding Defects) The information redacted is part of a clause.
-Section 32(1)(a), paragraphs (b) and (e) of the definition of "commercial-in-confidence provisions" at clause 1 of Schedule 4 The disclosure of this information discloses the SCAW Contractor's cost structure or profit margins and would place the SCAW Contractor at a substantial commercial disadvantage in relation to potential contractors and provide visibility on the SCAW Contractor's profit margins.
-Section 32(1)(d), item 1(d) and (f) and item 4(b), (c) and (d) of the table in section 14 The disclosure of this information could reveal commercial-in-confidence provisions of a government contract, diminish the competitive commercial value of information to a person and prejudice a person's legitimate business and commercial interests.
-The Principal weighed the competing public interest considerations and determined that there was an overriding public interest against disclosure for the following reasons: a) the redacted information contains information regarding dispute limitations and thresholds between the SCAW Contractor and the Principal; b) the disclosure of the redacted information would expose the apportionment of risk between the Principal and the SCAW Contractor, and therefore the level of risk that the parties were willing to price and accept in relation to Disputes Regarding Defects; and c) revealing the information would place the parties at a substantial commercial disadvantage in future projects of a similar nature, as the information would be readily accessible to potential future clients, competitors and contractors.
-Therefore the disclosure of the information could reduce the information's competitive commercial value and prejudice the parties' legitimate business, commercial or financial interests.
+120. Schedule A22 (Geotechnical Reports) The information redacted is the entire schedule.
+Section 32(1)(a), paragraphs (b) and (e) of the definition of "commercial-in-confidence provisions" at section 1 of Schedule 4 The disclosure of this information would reveal the SBT Contractor's cost structure or profit margins and would place the SBT Contractor at a substantial commercial disadvantage in relation to potential competitors and other contractors.
+Section 32(1)(d), items 4(b), 4(c) and 4(d) of the table in section 14 The disclosure of this information could reveal commercial-in-confidence provisions of a government contract, diminish the competitive commercial value of information to a person and prejudice a person's legitimate business and commercial interests.
+The Principal weighed the competing public interest considerations and determined that there was an overriding public interest against disclosure of this information because: a) exposing the redacted information would reveal the apportionment of risk between the Principal and the SBT Contractor in relation to the Geotechnical Reports, and therefore the risk that the SBT Contractor was willing to price and accept.
+Exposing this information may also provide insight into the SBT Contractor's views on its potential capabilities and likelihood of key events arising; and b) revealing the information would place the parties at a substantial commercial disadvantage in future projects of a similar nature, as the information would be readily accessible to potential future clients, competitors and contractors.
+Therefore, the disclosure of the information would reduce the information's competitive commercial value and prejudice the parties' legitimate business, commercial or financial interests.
 Review: This information would be reviewed for disclosure as events and circumstances change.